Sam Koppelman: Early life and education

 Koppelman was born in New York City to television writer Brian Koppelman and author Amy Koppelman.
 He graduated from the Ethical Culture Fieldston School before attending Harvard University, where he obtained a degree in government in 2018.
-While at Harvard, he wrote for The Harvard Crimson.

 Career

 After graduating from Harvard, Koppelman wrote speeches for Michael Bloomberg and worked full-time for Fenway Strategies, a communications firm founded by Jon Favreau that Koppelman joined while he was still a student.
-While at Fenway, Koppelman also co-wrote books with former U.S. attorney general Eric Holder and former U.S. solicitor general Neal Katyal including a New York Times best-seller.
+While at Fenway, Koppelman also co-wrote books with former U.S. attorney general Eric Holder and former U.S. solicitor general Neal Katyal including a New York Times bestseller.
 He worked for Joe Biden's 2020 campaign as a speechwriter.
 During the COVID-19 pandemic he wrote the newsletter Cooking in Quarantine before founding Mayday Health and Hunterbrook.

 Mayday Health

 After the Supreme Court's decision in Dobbs v.
-Jackson, Koppelman founded Mayday Health along with Olivia Raisner and Nathaniel Horwitz, who he met at The Harvard Crimson.
+Jackson, Koppelman founded Mayday Health along with Leo Raisner and Nathaniel Horwitz, whom he met at The Harvard Crimson.
 The nonprofit provides information on abortion access in the United States.

 Hunterbrook

-In 2023, Koppelman and Horwitz co-founded Hunterbrook, an investigate journalism outlet and hedge fund.
+In 2023, Koppelman and Horwitz co-founded Hunterbrook, an investigative journalism outlet and hedge fund.
 The newsroom's first investigation focused on alleged fraud at United Wholesale Mortgage.
-In June 2025, Hunterbrook reported that B-2 bombers had departed an Air Force base in Missouri, hours before the United States bombed nuclear sites in Iran.
-In September 2025, Koppelman appeared on Pablo Torre Finds Out and launched a podcast on Hunterbrook's investigations with provocateur Caroline Calloway.
+In September 2025, Koppelman appeared on Pablo Torre Finds Out and launched a podcast on Hunterbrook's investigations with Caroline Calloway.

 Personal life

 Koppelman lives in the East Village.
-While ancestrally Jewish, Koppelman has said he is an atheist.
 Koppelman previously dated actress Maude Apatow.
-He is engaged to Cecily Burge.

-In 2014, correspondence leaked from the Sony Pictures hack revealed that Sony CEO Michael Lynton, then serving on the Harvard Board of Overseers, and Koppelman had discussed Koppelman's Harvard application, along with a letter of recommendation written by Matt Damon.
+In 2014, correspondence leaked from the Sony Pictures hack revealed that Sony CEO Michael Lynton, then serving on the Harvard Board of Overseers, and Koppelman had discussed Koppelman's Harvard application, along with a letter of recommendation written by actor Matt Damon.